Solid (Standard) Fleece vs Grid Fleece

 And I question the long-term durability versus the humble fleece pullover I’ve bushwhacked, ski toured, scrambled, and did rough camping over many seasons, miles, and nights in the backcountry.
 Oils, sweat, and salt are also harder to remove from these newer garments.
 In addition to compromising breathability and loft effectiveness, these factors also affect the product’s long-term durability for real-world world backcountry and overnight use, where frequent washing is not an option.

-Now that I’ve praised the fleece pullover, the astute reader may notice two different types of fleece.
-These two types of?
-Solid (standard) fleece and Grid fleece.
+Now that I’ve praised the fleece pullover, the astute reader may notice different types of fleece that are popular with backpackers.
+The types are solid (standard) fleece, Grid fleece, and Alpha fleece.

-What are the differences between solid and grid fleece?
+What are the differences between solid, grid, and Alpha fleeces?

-The solid (standard) fleece gets carried in almost every discount, thrift, and outdoor store.
+The solid (classic or standard) fleece gets carried in almost every discount, thrift, and outdoor store.
 You know the type: fuzzy, fluffy, and comfy—the modern equivalent of everyone’s favorite sweater.

 A solid fleece breathes reasonably well, is moderately wind-resistant, dries quickly, is durable, and is warm for its weight compared to a traditional sweater or sweatshirt.
 I wear my fleece pullover on the larger side, so it ventilates well.

-A grid fleece is somewhat newer than the standard fleece in widespread use but is reminiscent of the old “waffle weave” long johns of an earlier time – A grid pattern with elastane stitching (spandex) gets woven into the fabric.
-The breathability is better than the standard or solid fleece, which is the main selling point.
-A grid fleece is also less bulky vs. a standard fleece, too.
+A grid fleece is somewhat newer than the standard fleece in widespread use but is reminiscent of the old “waffle weave” long johns of earlier – A grid pattern with elastane stitching (spandex) gets woven into the fabric.
+The breathability is better than that of the standard or solid fleece, which is the main selling point.
+A grid fleece is also less bulky vs. a standard fleece.
 The grid fleece does not dry as well as the solid fleece due to the elastane stitching, does not block the wind, and is not quite as warm for its weight.

 The grid fleece, however, is a superior layer when worn under a shell due to its breathability versus standard fleece.